NotANewt/good_readme_generator/README.md

-# 09 Node.js Homework: Professional README Generator
+# Tech Blog

 ![MIT License](https://img.shields.io/badge/license-MIT-green)

 ## Description

-- Purpose of this project: This is a command-line application that dynamically generates a professional README.md file from a user's input using the [Inquirer package](https://www.npmjs.com/package/inquirer) from [npm](https://www.npmjs.com/).
+- Purpose of this project: A CMS-style blog where developers can publish blog posts and comment on existing posts.
-- Problem(s) the app solves: Using this professional README generator allows the user to spend less time on the README and more time on the application itself.
+- Problem(s) the app solves: Developers not having a place to share their ideas with one another.
-- Languages used: JavaScript (Node.js)
+- Languages used: HTML, CSS, JavaScript, SQL
-- Brief description: User answers a series of questions about their application repository, and then a high-quality, prefessional README.md is generated.
+- Brief description: A blog site where users can make their own blog posts, view posts written by other users, and comment on posts.

 ## Table of Contents